Anti-Slavery and Human Trafficking Statement

 The Chairman’s and the Executive Directors’ Responsibilities

-Peter Clarke, as Chairman of the Board and the Committee, is accountable to the Board for monitoring progress on gender, ethnicity and other forms of diversity.
+Peter Clarke, as Chair of the Board and the Committee, is accountable to the Board for monitoring progress on gender, ethnicity and other forms of diversity.
 In particular, boardroom diversity is considered annually as part of the Board’s performance evaluation.
 Furthermore, appropriate performance objectives are set for the Executive Directors, appropriately linking their remuneration to the delivery of a diverse, successful and sustainable business.

 Monitoring and Reporting